Start Here

 Create a project

 Projects scope the VMs, SSH keys, networks, and public IP resources you work with later.
-Create one project up front and reuse its identifier across the remaining calls.
+Create the project before any child resource and reuse its identifier across the remaining calls.

 Prepare access inputs